-We believe print can be a sustainable and responsible medium and we conduct our business with that goal in mind.
+At Newspaper Club, we’re committed to reducing our environmental impact.
+We believe print can be a responsible and sustainable medium and conduct our business with that goal in mind.

 We source all of our paper from responsibly managed forests and producers that have met a strict set of environmental and socially responsible standards.